heffergm/homework/provision/COMMENTS.md

 ### Runit Playbook Comments

-Ansible friendly setup using `yum_repository` to the repos, as curl'ing a script off the internet and piping it to `sudo bash` isn't the best.
+Ansible friendly setup using `yum_repository` resource to set up the repos, as curl'ing a script off the internet and piping it to `sudo bash` isn't the best.

 ### Application Playbook Comments